deckhouse/sds-local-volume/docs/USAGE.md

    Parameters:

-   - `dataDir` — directory where raw files will be stored.
-Default: `/var/lib/sds-local-volume/rawfile`
    - `sparse` — if `true`, sparse files are created (faster but may cause fragmentation).
 If `false`, files are pre-allocated (slower but no fragmentation).
 Default: `false`
    - `fsType` — filesystem type to format volumes.
 Supported values: `ext4`, `xfs`.
 Default: `ext4`